 An archive of messages sent from the William & Mary COVID-19 Response Team (CRT) about the university's plans and policies responding to the COVID-19 pandemic.
-View the 2020 message archive.
+View the 2020 and 2021 message archives.

 Dear W&M Community,